Dental Bridges

 How long time takes of Dental Bridges Process

-The time it takes to complete a dental bridge treatment can vary depending on several factors, including the complexity of the case, the patient's oral health and the specific techniques used by the dentist.
+The time it takes to complete treatment can vary depending on several factors, including the complexity of the case, the patient's oral health and the specific techniques used by the dentist.
 Generally, the process can take several weeks to complete and typically involves multiple appointments.
 Initial Consultation, preparation of abutment teeth, impressions, temporary bridge placement, final bridge placement are the steps of the process.
 So, the entire process may take anywhere from two to four weeks, depending on the specific circumstances and the dentist's schedule.

 Types of Dental Bridges

-Traditional Dental Bridge is most appropriate when natural teeth support both sidesof the gap and consists of dental crowns on both ends with artificial teeth positioned in between.
+Traditionals are most appropriate when natural teeth support both sidesof the gap and consists of dental crowns on both ends with artificial teeth positioned in between.

 Maryland Dental Bridge is appropriate in some circumstances where there are natural teeth nearby.
 It uses a framework that is cemented onto the backs of the neighboring teeth.

-How to choise which types of Dental Bridges use?
+How to choise which types use?

 Oral Health, the condition of your adjacent teeth and gums will influence the type of bridge recommended.
 Location of Missing Teeth, The location of the missing teeth and the chewing pressure in that area will affect the choice of bridge.